-As luxury high rises sprout up on every vacant lot in south Williamsburg, sale prices in the area are expected to match those of north Williamsburg in a few years, said a story in The New York Times.
+As luxury high rises sprout up on nearly every vacant lot in south Williamsburg, sale prices in the area are expected to match those of north Williamsburg in a few years, said a story in The New York Times.
 Right now they trade at about a 15 percent discount, or $1,000 per square foot, vs. the north side’s nearly $1,200.

 However, there isn’t much to buy: There were only 16 listings for sale in July, including co-ops, condos and townhouses.
 The average price was $1,780,000, according to Streeteasy.